Common degu: Diet

 Common degus are strictly herbivorous, in the wild feeding on grasses and browsing the leaves of shrubs, though they will also take seeds.
 Throughout much of the year forage is dried and so common degus are specially adapted to a very high fibre intake, and this varies between food types and environmental conditions.
 Like some other herbivores such as rabbits, they perform coprophagy (faecal reingestion) so as to extract more nutrition from their diet.
 This also serves to maintain healthy gut function during times when food is scarce.
 Although they are active by day, in high summer they do not leave their burrows in the middle of the day and instead emerge to forage in the mornings and evenings.

-Perhaps the most remarkable feature of common degu physiology is their intolerance of dietary sugar.
-Common degus have been found to have a divergent insulin structure (one of the hormones that regulate blood glucose level) and so are highly susceptible to developing diabetes mellitus when fed regularly on a diet containing free sugars.
+Common degus have an intolerance of dietary sugar.
+They have been found to have a divergent insulin structure (one of the hormones that regulate blood glucose level) and so are highly susceptible to developing diabetes mellitus when fed regularly on a diet containing free sugars.
 This is thought to be due to evolutionary pressure arising from the lack of availability of free sugars in the degu's natural environment.
-Because of this, the ingredients of non-degu-specific hard feed formulations given to captive common degus should be checked for sugar-laden ingredients, such as molasses, honey, and glucose syrup.
+Because of this, the ingredients of non-degu-specific hard feed formulations given to captive common degus should be checked for sugar-laden ingredients, such as molasses.

 Research subjects

-Common degus entered the research spotlight due to their unique relationship with sugar and diabetes, but are also studied for a wide variety of other reasons.

-Neuroscientists at the Riken Institute in Tokyo, Japan, used common degus for research into tool use in animals with good eye-and-paw coordination, in which they spontaneously learned to use a tiny rake to retrieve out-of-reach seeds.
+Common degus are research subjects due to their relationship with sugar and diabetes, but are also studied for a variety of other reasons.
+They have been used for research into tool use in animals with good eye-and-paw coordination, in which they spontaneously learned to use a tiny rake to retrieve out-of-reach seeds.
 Common degus have also been found to spontaneously stack objects in order of decreasing size.
-In both cases it is the first time these behaviours have been recorded in animals other than apes and birds.
+In both cases, it is the first time these behaviours have been recorded in animals other than apes and birds.

-Another interesting area of common degu research is circadian rhythm function, i.e. the ability of the brain to tell what time of day it is.
-Degus have the ability to show both diurnal and nocturnal rhythms if the environment permits, allowing a unique opportunity for study.
-Common degus can take cues that do not relate to day length, such as temperature, melatonin levels and even scents from other degus to adjust their rhythms.
+Another area of common degu research is circadian rhythm function, i.e., the ability of the brain to tell what time of day it is.
+Degus have the ability to show both diurnal and nocturnal rhythms if the environment permits.
+Common degus can take cues that do not relate to day length, such as temperature, melatonin levels and scents from other degus to adjust their rhythms.

-Common degus are also invaluable in development and aging studies.
-Research has shown that separation anxiety caused by separating pups from their mother from an early age for periods of half an hour or more can cause developmental and behavioural changes in later life, similar to ADHD in humans.
-In elderly common degus, neural markers have been discovered which are remarkably similar to those in humans with Alzheimer's disease, which is the first time this has been seen in a wild-type rodent.
+Common degus are also used in development and aging studies.
+Separation anxiety caused by separating degu pups from their mother from an early age for periods of half an hour or more can cause developmental and behavioural changes in later life, similar to ADHD in humans.
+In elderly common degus, neural markers have been discovered which are similar to those in humans with Alzheimer's disease, which is the first time this has been seen in a wild-type rodent.